hampel/hide-adverts-xenforo/README.md

 Requirements
 ------------

-This addon has been tested on XenForo 2.1
+This addon has been tested on XenForo v2.1 and v2.2